hashim222/Fun-Football-Quiz/README.md

     ![image for footer follow us on social media ](assets/images/Readme-Images/follow-us.png)

+## Future Feather
+* I would like to save a user's high scores so that the user can play again with the saved high scores.
+* I would like to add more than 10 questions to the quiz with different difficulty levels.
+* If the user enters the wrong answer, the correct answer will be displayed to them.
 ## Wireframe
 * For the sites wireframe, I used [Wireframe.cc](https://wireframe.cc/).
 * You can find websites wireframe inside the [wireframe.md](wireframe.md).